emilyfairfield/cut-list/README.md

 > **Constraint 4d:**\
 > $t_1 \geq \frac{1}{100} - |y_2 - y_3|$

 This is the motivation for assumption 6, that the minimum desired width of any BOM item will be greater than $\frac{1}{100}$ units.

+TO DO: REPLACE Y2, Y3 WITH FORMULAS RELATED TO YI, AI, BI, AND RI.
+WRITE CONSTRAINTS FOR T2 (SCENARIO 2 IN PIC OUTLINING WAYS 2 BOARDS ARE NOT NEXT TO EACH OTHER) WRITE CONSTRAINT T = T1 + T2
+REWRITE HANDWRITTEN CONSTRAINT IN CONSTR3B.PNG, INCORPORATING T INTO IT.

 ##### BOM items' height cannot exceed height of stock board: